Ready, Set, Sell! A Comprehensive Introduction to WooCommerce

 An Introduction to WooCommerce

-According to statistics collected by Barn2, WooCommerce powers 42 percent of all e-commerce websites.
-This makes it the most popular e-commerce solution by far, more than six times as common as its closest competitor.
-Its popularity becomes even more impressive when you compare it to other WordPress e-commerce solutions.
-Again according to Barn2, WooCommerce is currently used to power 94.3 percent of WordPress e-commerce sites.
+According to statistics collected by Barn2, WooCommerce powers almost 41% of all e-commerce websites.
+This makes it the most popular e-commerce solution by far, almost double its closest competitor (Shopify).

 So what is all the hubbub about?
 The main reason for WooCommerce’s incredible growth and continuing success is how easy it is to use.
 Before it came along, selling products and services online was not always a picnic.
 You usually had to purchase several pieces of software, construct the site yourself, and keep track of every moving part.

-WooCommerce streamlines this process, enabling you to turn your existing WordPress site into an online store in minutes.
+WooCommerce streamlines this process, helping you turn your existing WordPress site into an online store in minutes.
 It also makes configuring and running your store much easier.
-Let’s take a closer look at why WooCommerce is such a valuable tool.
+Now, let’s take a closer look at why WooCommerce is such a valuable tool.

 Why WooCommerce Is the Best Choice for Your Online Store

 Perhaps the best feature of WooCommerce is its flexibility.
-It truly is a one-size-fits-all solution, one that works equally well for small independent stores and large, ambitious e-commerce businesses.
-As your business grows over time, WooCommerce’s scalability makes it easy to expand your store.
+It truly is a one-size-fits-all solution that works equally well for small independent stores and large, ambitious e-commerce businesses.
+As your company grows over time, WooCommerce’s scalability makes it easy to expand your store.

 How to Customize Your Online Store With WooCommerce Themes